exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 \\(m = n + log_2{(c_2)}\\)
 <br><br>

-<p> The first line is self explanatory.
+ The first line is self explanatory.
 The exponents on q1 are from milestones. 'q' will increase during the publication.
 <br>
 For the second line, both the variable c2 and its exponents are from milestones.
 The absolute value section on the right describes the approximation of Nm / Dm to square root 2.
 As Nm / Dm get closer to square root 2, the entire right section gets larger and larger (because of the -1 power).
 <br>